EzequielBruni/Rocky-Linux-Documentation-Style-Guide/beginner-docs.md

 This content in particular is something that we want to feel welcoming, and non-threatening.
 That stage of learning where everything is new and a potential headache is a fragile time.
 It's far too easy to lose people who look at a tutorial and think, "Wow.
 I am *never* going to get that.

-When listing prerequisites, don't forget to liink to our other guides, to make sure that beginner readers have a strong foundation in what they need to know.
+When listing prerequisites, don't forget to link to our other guides, to make sure that beginner readers have a strong foundation in what they need to know.

 ----